Welcome to the professional website of Dr. Courtney A. Hoffman.

 I am currently a Marion L. Brittain Postdoctoral Fellow in and Assistant Director of the Writing and Communication Program in the School of Literature, Media, and Communication at the Georgia Institute of Technology.

 Teaching is an integral part of my academic and scholarly life.
 First-Year Writing courses I’ve designed range in topic from biomedical innovation and ethics to an in-depth consideration of objects in J.K.
 Rowling’s Harry Potter series to representations of bodies from the eighteenth century and today.
 In addition, I have taught principles of academic writing to STEM-focused graduate students and technical/professional communication to upper-level undergraduate students majoring in Computer Science.
 In all of my classes, I make concerted efforts in my pedagogy to include a diverse range of authors and texts on my syllabi.
 Attention to social justice and cultural critique underpins many of my courses’ thematic structures and has led to my interest in SOTL.
-I have an essay titled “On the Shoulders of Giants: Natural Philosophy in First-Year Composition,” forthcoming in Writing STEAM: Composition, STEM, and a New Humanities (Routledge).
-I argue that 18th-century science texts can serve as models for transdisciplinary thinking in first year writing as a vehicle for multimodal communication.
+I have an essay titled “On the Shoulders of Giants: Natural Philosophy in First-Year Composition,” where I argue that 18th-century science texts can serve as models for transdisciplinary thinking in first year writing as a vehicle for multimodal communication.
 I am also currently working on an essay advocating for designing first-year writing and technical communication classes around issues of social justice.
 For more information about my teaching philosophy and previous courses, please visit my Teaching Portfolio page.

 My literary studies specialization is British literature of the long 18th-century, with a primary research focus on the epistolary.
 I am especially interested in letters, correspondence networks, and the use of the epistolary across genres, particularly the way that women writers incorporated letters into their texts and corresponded with each other.
 My secondary research concerns include sensibility and affect theory, temporality, bodily materiality, and modern depictions of 18th-century literature and culture.
 I have written about these topics for several publications, including a recent chapter on performance of violent masculinity on stage in the 2011 National Theatre production of Nick Dear’s Frankenstein.